 Victory Camp, Long Beach, CA

-- Planned and executed camp activities that centered on personal and social growth of children.
+- Planned and executed camp activities that centered on the personal and social growth of children.

 - Directed and supervised campers in their assigned living units.